-6 places to visit in London that are off the beaten track
+The top places to visit in London that are off the beaten track

-Away from the bright lights of the West End, there are parts of London which are made for exploring and finding something new every time.
+Away from the bright lights of the West End, there are parts of London that are made for exploring and finding something new every time.
 As you travel across the city, you’ll be able to find art, culture and hidden quirks everywhere you go.
-From the pop-up stalls of Camden Market, to the up and coming areas on the outskirts of the city, these London treasures are certain to whet your appetite for a brand new look on the capital.
+From the pop-up stalls of Camden Market to the up and coming areas on the outskirts of the city, these London treasures are certain to whet your appetite for a brand new look on the capital.

 Different places to visit in London

 On the outskirts of London is Greenwich.
 Spend a day out in Greenwich and begin at the Royal Observatory.
 Visitors can stand on the meridian line and put one foot on each side, marking that they’re on both sides of the world.
 In the evening, take a visit to the world-famous O2 Arena where musicians bring their world tours, as well as live action performances.
 It has also hosted sports tournaments and movie premieres, welcoming over two million visitors a year.

 Packing lots into eight square miles, a unique trip to London isn’t complete without walking around Camden.
 Throughout the year, some of the biggest recording artists from around the world perform at the Roundhouse, an iconic music venue with a capacity of 1700 people.
 If you’re a foodie, you’ll enjoy the global cuisines on offer at Camden Market.
 With over 1000 stalls selling an array of food and drinks, as well as clothes, accessories and art, you’re bound to find a one-of-a-kind item in Camden.

 Just a few minutes walk from the centre of Camden is London Zoo, home to over 800 species of animals.
 From lions to penguins, make your time in Camden an exotic experience that will leave you wanting to come back for more and more.